 For veterans with PTSD and depression, ketamine infusion therapy offers a new hope for relief from their symptoms.
 The treatment is relatively safe and well-tolerated, with few side effects.
 While it may not work for everyone, many patients have reported significant improvements in their mood and quality of life.

 If you are a veteran struggling with PTSD or depression, it is important to know that help is available.
-Talk to your doctor or mental health professional about whether ketamine infusion therapy might be right for you.
-With the right treatment, you can start to feel better and regain control of your life.
+Talk to your provider about whether ketamine infusion therapy might be right for you or give us a call at (904) 877-1100, with the right treatment, you can start to feel better and regain control of your life.

 Charles Maddix is the Owner & CEO of The Practice.
 A private practice focused on the well-being of the individual as a whole, mind and body.